Skip to main content

 Highland - Meeting Room A

-Join the discussion of No Plan B, which is our Once Upon a Crime Mystery Book Club selection for April.
+Join the discussion of Triple Cross, which is our Once Upon a Crime Mystery Book Club selection for May.
 Pick up a copy at the Highland... more

-Join the discussion of No Plan B, which is our Once Upon a Crime Mystery Book Club selection for April.
+Join the discussion of Triple Cross, which is our Once Upon a Crime Mystery Book Club selection for May.
 Pick up a copy at the Highland Branch.

 Merrillville - Children's Programming Room